Skip to main content

 Nutrition provides the essential substrates for hormone synthesis and metabolic regulation, both of which are central to fertility.
 A diet high in processed foods and refined sugars can lead to insulin resistance, a condition where cells become less responsive to insulin.
 To compensate, the pancreas produces more insulin, leading to hyperinsulinemia.

 In women, high insulin levels can stimulate the ovaries to produce excess androgens (like testosterone), a key feature of Polycystic Ovary Syndrome (PCOS), which is a leading cause of infertility.
-In men, obesity and are linked to lower testosterone levels, partly due to increased activity of the aromatase enzyme in fat tissue, which converts testosterone to estrogen.
+In men, obesity and insulin resistance are linked to lower testosterone levels, partly due to increased activity of the aromatase enzyme in fat tissue, which converts testosterone to estrogen.

 Conversely, a diet rich in whole foods, healthy fats, lean proteins, and antioxidants supports hormonal function.
 Omega-3 fatty acids, for example, are precursors to prostaglandins, which are involved in ovulation and menstruation.
 Antioxidants help mitigate oxidative stress, which can damage both eggs and sperm.
 Maintaining a healthy body weight is also crucial, as both low and high Body Mass Index (BMI) are associated with infertility.